Intuit Super Bowl 2019 ad introduces #RoboChild, scares world

 Others had questions about RoboChild's dad, specifically why he's sleeping on what appears to be a cot in the basement.
 Maybe that's where he created RoboChild, or maybe he's just on the outs with RoboChild's mom.

-Intuit isn't the first company to feature a robot in its Super Bowl ad this year.
+Intuit isn't the first company to feature a robot in its Super Bowl commercial this year.
 Alongside Bo Jackson and a mermaid, Sprint's spot featured a few as well.

+The best online tax software for 2019 compared: Turbo Tax, H&R Block and many more

 Super Bowl 2019